-For just $50 you can get 5GB of data with 30 days validity for most countries, which is way cheaper than other providers (which generally charge $90+ for the same).
-However, if you need data for Africa, GigSky becomes expensive and you’ll pay $50 for 1 GB.
+With the GigSky Data SIM you can get 5GB of data with 30 days validity for most countries for just $50, which is way cheaper than the other providers (which generally charge $90+ for the same thing).

-If you need voice calls, texts and data, your best bet might be TravelSIM, as they don’t bump up their data plan tariffs as much as their rivals for more offbeat (zone B) countries, and they’re fairly competitive for outgoing calls and texts too.
+If you're travelling to offbeat countries your best bet might be TravelSIM, as they don’t bump up their data plan tariffs as much as their rivals for more offbeat (zone B) countries.

 If you liked this article or found it useful, please share it with other travellers.
 What’s your favourite way to avoid roaming charges overseas?
 Have you ever used an international SIM card before?
 Leave us a comment with your thoughts below and we’ll get back to you as soon as possible.